The Pioneer: Child Becomes First Patient in Trailblazing Endoscopic Surgery that Disconnects Part of His Brain to Stop Daily Seizures

 “After everything we’ve been through, I don’t know if you ever say you are comfortable.
 I guess we’ll always be on guard,” Allison said.
 “But we’re a little more relaxed now.
 Before the surgery, we never knew when a seizure would come on.
 Owen couldn’t go outside and play without one of us with him.”

-Given the successful outcome with Owen, Cook Children’s has since performed two additional procedures with similar favorable results.
+Given the successful outcome with Owen, Cook Children’s has since performed two additional endoscopic procedures with similar favorable results.
 The Epilepsy team hopes to expand the number of children who are candidates for this type of surgery in the future.
 Such children will have medically refractory epilepsy and will have undergone a thorough evaluation by the team at Cook Children’s.
 Potential surgeries that can be performed endoscopically include complex surgeries including corpus callosotomy, single lobe disconnections, focal lesion resection, and functional hemispherectomy.
 As the team’s experience grows with this technology and technique, its use may expand beyond this short list.

 And in the process changing more lives for the better.